VEZY/MultiScaleTreeGraph.jl/docs/src/the_mtg/our_implementation.md

 Here is a little description of each field:

-- `name`: The name of the node.
-It is completely free, but is usually set automatically when reading the MTG.
-The automatic name is based on the id of the node in the MTG, *e.g.* "node_1" for the first node.
 - `id`: The unique integer identifier of the node.
 It can be set by the user but is usually set automatically.
 - `parent`: The parent node of the curent node.
 If the curent node is the root node, it will return `nothing`.
 You can test whether a node is a root node sing the [`isroot`](@ref) function.
 - children: a dictionary of the children nodes with their `id` as key, or `nothing` if none;